gangadhar107/Sales-Analysis-Report-using-Power-BI/README.md

-# Sales Analysis Dashboard using Power BI
+# Sales Analysis Report using Power BI

 This repository contains a sales analysis dashboard created using Power BI.